 All directors are expected to attend all regularly scheduled and special Board of Directors meetings, independent director meetings and committee meetings, as appropriate.
 The Board of Directors realizes that scheduling conflicts may arise from time to time which prevent a director from attending a particular meeting.
 However, it is the Board's explicit policy that each director shall give priority to his or her obligations to the Company.
 All directors who then held office attended the 2015 Annual Meeting of Stockholders.
-In fiscal year 2016, there was 100% attendance by each director at each of the four regularly scheduled Board of Directors meetings, six regularly scheduled Audit Committee meetings, two regularly scheduled Compensation Committee meetings, and two regularly scheduled Nominations Committee meetings.
-Our policy is to expect resignation of any director who is absent from more than twenty-five percent of regularly scheduled Board meetings or committee meetings in a fiscal year.
+In fiscal year 2016, there was 100% attendance by each director at each of the four regularly scheduled Board of Directors meetings, six regularly scheduled Audit Committee meetings, two regularly scheduled Compensation Committee meetings, and two regularly scheduled Board meetings or committee meetings in a fiscal year.
 In addition to the regularly scheduled meetings, there were five special Board of Directors meetings, one special Compensation Committee meeting and one special Nominations Committee meeting.
 There was 100% attendance at each of the special meetings.